Schemes & Profiles

 Examples of Trust Schemes for which tScheme has either developed Profiles for or used its core set of Profiles against which organisations are independently assessed are as follows:

-- GOV.UK Verify – GOV.UK Verify is a service run by the Government Digital Service (GDS).
+- GOV.UK Verify – GOV.UK Verify was a service run by the Government Digital Service (GDS) to provide citizen access to HMG services using commercial Identity Providers.

 - tScheme for Police – this covers PKI controlled access to key systems.